tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Skaerhem/Pyhlla.md

 There are no inns here, and no real infrastructure for travelers.
 Strangers are not widely welcome in Skaer ports, and foreign merchants typically sleep on their ship.

-The main communal gathering places is the church of Kaikkea, which has an attached covered bar and a large fire circle.
+The main communal gathering places is the church of [[Kaikkea]], which has an attached covered bar and a large fire circle.
 There is room in the church for visitors to sleep, at need, but it is not very comfortable and not well heated.

 Most people live in turf houses, with grass roofs, with a significant cluster of houses around the docks and churchyard.